RaZeR-RBI/blaze/README.md

     /* Put a sprite into batch (note: nothing is actually drawn yet) */ BLZ_Draw(batch, texture, position, srcRect, rotation, origin, scale, color, flip);

     /* Flush our batch to screen.
-The sprites are sorted by thtexture   */ BLZ_Present(batch);
+The sprites are sorted by the texture */ BLZ_Present(batch);